 Magical Secrets (Bard Class Feature) – This feature allows a Bard, and the College of Lore subclass, to choose any spell from any list and make it a Bard spell.
 Whilst you can use this to grab Witch Bolt, it’s a very expensive way of getting ahold of it.

 How to roleplay the Witch Bolt 5E spell

 Need some help roleplaying the Witch Bolt spell?
 Here are some examples to help you out:

-- Your character extends their hand, and a crackling bolt of electricity arcs towards the enemy, striking them with a jolt of power.
-As the energy courses through their body, you feel a sense of satisfaction, knowing that you’ve dealt a significant amount of damage to your foe.
+Your character extends their hand, and a crackling bolt of electricity arcs towards the enemy, striking them with a jolt of power.
+As the energy courses through their body, you feel a sense of satisfaction, knowing that you’ve got your foe where you want them.

-- Your character chants a dark incantation as they cast Witch Bolt, and the air around you crackles with energy.
+Your character chants a dark incantation as they cast a spell, and the air around you crackles with energy.
 Suddenly, a bolt of blue-white lightning emerges from your outstretched hand and slams into your enemy.
 The bolt sears their flesh, causing them to convulse in agony.
 You grin with malevolent pleasure as you continue to channel the energy, keeping your foe locked in a cycle of pain and torment.